 For a part time worker on say 3 days a week it is 5.6 X 3 = 16.8 days.

 However, for a worker who has variable hours or days of employment, the employer is normally required to calculate his or her holiday entitlement on an ongoing basis.
-So for a worker who averages 9 hours per week the amount of paid holiday entitlement they will accrue over a year would be 5.6 X 9 hours = 50.4 hours per annum.
+The government provides a handy calculator for working out holiday entitlement.

 Workers are entitled to receive their normal rate of pay for their holiday.
 This is often the rate of pay as defined in the contract of employment and any subsequent amendments.
 If the contract of employment stipulates 8 paid hours per day then the holiday is remunerated at that rate.
 Voluntary additional hours (e.g. overtime) are not normally considered for the purposes of holiday pay.